Staff

 Bill Korbel, Treasurer

 Born and raised in Harbor Country, I graduated from Western Michigan University in 1992 and worked as an accountant/consultant for Price Waterhouse until 1999.
 I began working at Lost Dunes Golf Club in Bridgman the day it opened in April 1999 and am currently the club’s General Manager.
 I am an active member of the Club Management Association of America and a registered Certified Public Accountant.
-Serving the community as Treasurer includes SAM since 2013 and two other local not-for-profit organizations, Islay’s’ Barrel and the Lost Dunes Memorial Scholarship Fund.
+Serving the community as Treasurer includes School of American Music (SAM) since 2013 and two other local not-for-profit organizations, Islay’s’ Barrel and the Lost Dunes Memorial Scholarship Fund.
 Previously, I served as Treasurer for the Brookview Montessori School in Benton Harbor from 2006 to 2013.
 I enjoy giving back to the community that has given me so much my entire life.
 I reside in Sawyer and have been married to Laura for 30+ years.
 We have two children, Hannah, (former student of SAM) and Wil, both in their 20s.

 Arthur Anderson, Secretary